Burlington Telecom: History

 A home network connecting every residence and business of Burlington was conceived in the 1980s.
 There were a number of failed attempts in the 1990s.
 A funding source could not be found.
 An experienced telecommunications expert, Tim Nulty, was hired as a consultant by the city.
 Nulty became General Manager of the newly created Burlington Telecom, a division of the city government.
 The network was laid in stages.
 The first stage was finished and profitable by 2003.
 The first and second stages became profitable by 2006.
 This led local government officials to believe the project would result in a major funding source for public coffers in the future.

 In September 2009 Burlington informed the Vermont Public Service Board it had used $17 million in city money to support Burlington Telecom operations since early 2008.
 The failure to repay that loan was a violation of Burlington Telecom's state license.
 The revelation prompted a forensic audit of Burlington Telecom by the Public Service Department and, in early 2010, a criminal referral to the Vermont Attorney General.
 Two private citizens also filed suit in Chittenden Superior Court in Burlington to compel Burlington Telecom to repay the $17 million.

 A special committee created by the City Council and including four citizens experienced in finance or telecommunications concluded in January 2010 that Burlington Telecom was unable to support its debt load.
 In mid-February 2010, Burlington Telecom defaulted on an interest payment of $386,000 to its commercial lender, CitiLeasing.

 On March 11, 2019, the city council of Burlington approved the sale of the company to Champlain Broadband a subsidiary of privately held Schurz Communications.
 The sale will help the city to recover $7 million in taxpayer funds.
 Some of the sales proceeds of a total of $30.8 million will be used to repay loans of Citibank and Blue Water Holdings.

+In 2026, Burlington Telecom announced that Mike Callahan would be the new president and general manager.